M*A*S*H Mania: Plot

 In late 1974, Hawkeye Pierce, by then over fifty, is feeling a need for some rest, and after the usual eccentricities he accepts Spearchucker's suggestion to interview an up-and-coming young doctor named D'Artagnan Maguire.
 Although Pierce's language is as overtly racist in the mid-1970s as at any time previously, he is blithely unconcerned at the news that Maguire is Black, offering an immediate start and a generous salary and also house-room for himself and his family under Pierce's own roof while he is establishing himself.
-Meanwhile, the psychology department, who are viewed as useless by the surgeons, have gained approval to psychoanalyse the entire staff.
-Pierce and company set about playing pranks upon them including having Juicy "Big Dumpsmell" Larkins masquerade as Doctor Maguire and be psychoanalyzed in his stead.
+Meanwhile, the psychology department, which is viewed as useless by the surgeons, has gained approval to psychoanalyze the entire staff.
+Pierce and company set about playing pranks upon them, including having Juicy "Big Dumpsmell" Larkins masquerade as Doctor Maguire and be psychoanalyzed in his stead.
 Once they have had their fun, Hawkeye announces that it is time for the mental health department to be transformed, which he will supervise on his return from holiday.